-Then there's Florence Cinco, who has in his career been working on the idea of reclaiming images of a Philippine nobility in history.
+Then there's Samar-based Florence Cinco, who has in his career been working on the idea of reclaiming images of a Philippine nobility from history.

-This time, though, he comes up with small metal sculptures digging into a different set of roots, all titled Saha (which means roots), that ostensibly emulate the idea of foundations, frameworks, the basics, and roots, which together come up with an inward-looking perspective on Selves from the point of view of blueprints (draftsmen), microscopes (microbiologists), or bone examinations (forensic anthropologists, forensic archeologists).
-So, with this series of little pieces, he furthers his nationalist view of our Us-ness to views of anatomical architectural frameworks both living and non-living, simply by making the latter act as a reminder, or as metaphorical support for an impending nationalist discourse.
+This time, though, Cinco comes up with small metal sculptures digging into a different set of roots, all titled Saha (which means roots in the Waray language), that ostensibly pay homage to the idea of foundations, frameworks, the basics, and physical roots, which together produce an inward-looking perspective on our viewing selves from the point of view of blueprints (draftsmen), microscopes (microbiologists), or bone examinations (forensic anthropologists, forensic archeologists).
+So, with this series of little pieces, he furthers his nationalist view of our Us-ness to views of anatomical architectural frameworks both living and non-living, simply by making these frameworks act as a reminder, or as metaphorical support for an impending nationalist discourse.
 And if nationalism is by itself an Other or quaint perspective in our globalized present, perhaps even fascist or royalist by liberal standards, then allusions to such stuff as our DNA helix could even be more of an Other perspective within nationalism itself.